-Default main display window for three channel configuration.
+Default main display window for the six channel configuration.
 Access to all other screens is obtained through the main menu.
 Status updates, alarms & alerts are scrolled across top of screen.
+The main menu that highlights the major various tasks and functionality of the controller.
+Addition submenus will load as appropriate to further navigate the available features & options.